Class: Aws::ECR::Client

 Returns metadata about the images in a repository.

-<note markdown=“1”> Beginning with Docker version 1.9, the Docker client compresses image layers before pushing them to a V2 Docker registry.
-The output of the ‘docker images` command shows the uncompressed image size, so it may return a larger image size than the image sizes returned by DescribeImages.
+<note markdown=“1”> Starting with Docker version 1.9, the Docker client compresses image layers before pushing them to a V2 Docker registry.
+The output of the ‘docker images` command shows the uncompressed image size.
+Therefore, Docker might return a larger image than the image shown in the Amazon Web Services Management Console.

 </note>